jmakanas/Data_Analysis_Portfolio/README.md

 Results: The model created was able to accurately predict heart disease on the test data with 91.41% accuracy.

+### SQL

+#### Cleaning Nashville Housing Data
+Goal: To clean Nashville Housing Data and format it into a way where each column offers data in a way that is easily usable for future queries

+Description: The project focuses on practicing basic data cleaning on a Nashville Housing dataset that is not ready to be used for analytical queries.
+In the project, I separate columns with grouped information, remove duplicate values, and fill null values with information offered within the original dataset.

+Skills: The project practices basic SQL functions such as converting dates, parcing information, creation of new columns, and removal of old unformatted columns

 ### Tableau

 #### Texas Housing Market